 I was beyond excited to get a chance to chat with Amandla last month.
 I found her not just delightful but inspiring, and I can’t wait to see what she does next.

 JAMIA: I saw on your blog that you’re involved with Share Our Strength, which is working to end child hunger in America.
 Can you tell us a little bit about that organization, and how we can join you in supporting that cause?

-AMANDLA STENBERG: Share Our Strength is an incredible organization that works with different school districts to provide meals for kids.
-I think it can be too easy to forget that there are hungry kids here in America.
-It’s not something that’s focused on very often.
-The best way to show support is to go on the No Kid Hungry website and make a pledge to help out, either by sending money or by volunteering somewhere in your area.
-Your help will be appreciated.
+AMANDLA STENBERG: Share Our Strength is an incredible organization that works with school districts to provide meals for kids.
+It can be too easy to forget that there are hungry kids here in America—it’s not something that’s focused on very often.
+The best way to show support is to go to the No Kid Hungry website and make a pledge to help out, either by sending money or by volunteering somewhere in your area.
+Your help will be appreciated!

 I just held a raffle for the fund—the prize was a Hunger Games screening—and I’m supposed to be flying down to help with the center in Port Elizabeth soon.
 You can help them by going to their website and donating.
 Donations are the number one thing they appreciate.

 Oh, what a lovely story, about Ubuntu.
 I hope I’ll be able to get involved too.
 I love learning stuff from you.
 Do you ever feel like people assume things about you because of your age?
 Do you think you’re treated differently in show business because you’re younger?

 It definitely happens.
 I’m kind of in an awkward stage right now, just because there aren’t many roles for girls my age or girls of my ethnicity.
 Also, I look like I’m 12 [laughs] so I think I can be kind of babied or treated like I’m younger because of that.
 I think it is something that I do have to overcome.
 I get cast as people younger than my age, too.

 Have you ever wanted to audition for a role that your parents wouldn’t let you try out for?